 John Denver music, Denali & Me

-In my humble opinion, while labs and other services can make a print from a photographer's file, only the artist can transfer their full vision of the initial image to the physical media and resulting print.
+While labs and other services can produce a print from a photographer's file, I believe it takes the artist to create the finished print.

-Combining thoughtful image creation with strategic development and skillful printing, as the artist, I am able to create the envisioned artistic print with the desired image detail, natural colors and emotional attachment.
+Combining initial image creation with strategic development, I am able to create the envisioned artistic print with the desired image detail, natural colors and emotional attachment.

 All fine art prints are back with my complete customer satisfaction.